ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab00.md

 # Introduction

 Your first lab for this week is an introduction to programming on CSIL and in the Computer Science lab.
 You will write your first C++ program that will print a specific text out on your computer display.
+This lab must be completed INDIVIDUALLY.
+In the subsequent labs you are encouraged to work with a programming partner.

 For this first lab, you will do the following: